Published on Oct 04, 2021

 The application also includes educational games.
 They are also designed for the use of kids with special needs.

 Preschool Arcade is a learning tool for children between the age of 2 to 5 years.
-This application as the name suggests is an educational tool that teaches children in the form of an arcade and includes 18 educational games.
+As the name suggests, this application is an educational tool that teaches children in the form of an arcade and includes 18 educational games.

 They teach children numbers, colors, shapes, and alphabets and have many educational games that help children in cognitive matching skills.
 The educational games include Pinball 123, Claw Matching, Colors games, and many more.